oracle/docker-images/OracleWebLogic/workshop-multihost/README.md

 ![](images/13_master.png)

-Every virtual machine that is part of the Docker Swarm will be networked together with the overlay network.
-Every container running in the VM will be able to communicate with the any other container running in a different VM in the Docker Swarm.
-This allows us to run the WebLogic servers in many different VMs and distribute the WLS domain orcluster across several VMs.
-Let's take a look to the Docker networks and we can inspect the overlay network by running `docker inspect` using the overlay network name.
+Every virtual machine that is part of the Docker Swarm will be networked together with the **Overlay network**.
+Every container running in the VM will be able to communicate with any other container running in a different VM in the Docker Swarm.
+This allows us to run the WebLogic servers in many different VMs and distribute the WLS domain or cluster across several VMs.
+Let's take a look at the Docker networks and we can inspect the **Overlay network** by running `docker inspect` using the overlay network name.
 Run commands:

     $ docker network ld
     $ docker network inspect weblogic-net